 Legal and medical steps involved in the surrogacy process may differ from case to case.
 Please speak with your agency and attorneys about how the process might look for you.

-As long as contracts are in line with the Uniform Parentage Act, gestational surrogacy contracts are enforceable in Texas.
+As long as contracts are compliant with the requirements of the Uniform Parentage Act, gestational surrogacy contracts are enforceable in Texas.

 According to Texas statutes, independent counsel is strongly recommended, but not required, for all parties involved in a surrogacy agreement.
 However, some judges may require it.